RatulK/SDEChallenge/README.md

 2. Provide an implementation for the interface
 3. Provide any additional explanation about the interface and implementation in a README file.

+## Coding Solution

+I have implemented a Circular Buffer which allows the user, given a buffer size, to get the moving average of the structure.
+The sum of the existing numbers in the structure is saved and on every call to movingAverage(), the average is calculated and returned.
+I have implemented a Menu to run the program and see the implementation with some basic validations included.

 ## Design Question

 Design A Google Analytic like Backend System.